 Peter Kreeft.
 "Why a Christian Anthropology Makes a Difference"an address to the The Catholic Medical Association's 79th Annual Educational Conference (October 27-30, 2010).

 CDs of the The Catholic Medical Association's 79th Annual Educational Conference are available here.

 Transcribed and printed here with permission of the author.

 Photo: Kwan Choo, ARPS

 Peter Kreeft, Ph.D., is a professor of philosophy at Boston College.
 He is an alumnus of Calvin College (AB 1959) and Fordham University (MA 1961, Ph.D., 1965).
 He taught at Villanova University from 1962-1965, and has been at Boston College since 1965.
-He is the author of numerous books (over forty and counting) including: The Snakebite Letters, The Philosophy of Jesus, The Journey: A Spiritual Roadmap for Modern Pilgrims, Prayer: The Great Conversation: Straight Answers to Tough Questions About Prayer, How to Win the Culture War: A Christian Battle Plan for a Society in Crisis, Love Is Stronger Than Death, Philosophy 101 by Socrates: An Introduction to Philosophy Via Plato's Apology, A Pocket Guide to the Meaning of Life, and Before I Go: Letters to Our Children About What Really Matters.
+He is the author of numerous books (over forty and counting) including: You Can Understand the Bible, How to Be Holy: First Steps in Becoming a Saint, Fundamentals of the Faith, The Snakebite Letters, The Philosophy of Jesus, The Journey: A Spiritual Roadmap for Modern Pilgrims, Prayer: The Great Conversation: Straight Answers to Tough Questions About Prayer, How to Win the Culture War: A Christian Battle Plan for a Society in Crisis, Love Is Stronger Than Death, Philosophy 101 by Socrates: An Introduction to Philosophy Via Plato's Apology, A Pocket Guide to the Meaning of Life, Prayer for Beginners, and Before I Go: Letters to Our Children About What Really Matters.
 Peter Kreeft in on the Advisory Board of the Catholic Education Resource Center.Copyright © 2010 Catholic Medical Association

 back to top